cn205000/IT-Portfolio/VM's & Network Traffic/Traffic-Monitoring-With-Wireshark/readme.md

 <img src="https://imgur.com/A7yqmNX.png" height="70%" width="70%" alt="Pinging LinuxVM">
 </p>

-📌 *Why?*
-*Capturing ICMP traffic verifies basic network connectivity between two VMs and validates that packets are successfully transmitted.*

 <br>
 <br>

 ## Step 4️⃣: Block ICMP Traffic Using NSG Rules

+> 📌 *Why?* Blocking ICMP traffic demonstrates how network security groups (NSGs) can control communication and protect cloud resources.

 1. On the **Windows VM**, run a continuous ping to the **Linux VM** using: ping <Linux Private IP> -t
 2. In Azure, go to the **Linux VM** > **Networking** > **Network Settings**.